achristen/Meteobike/readme.md

 	$ cd e-Paper/RaspberryPi\&JetsonNano/python/examples/
 	$ python epd_2in7b_test.py

 If you connected the e-Paper correctly, you should now see a number of fancy test and visualisations on the e-Paper in black and red.

 For experts - Further details on the set-up can be found on the [Wireframe webpage] (https://www.waveshare.com/wiki/2.7inch_e-Paper_HAT) under the "Hardware / Software setup" section.

 ### Update the Meteobike program to the e-Paper version

-Use the e-Paper version of the Meteobike program called `meteobike_epaper.py` which can be found [here](https://github.com/achristen/Meteobike/blob/master/Code/meteobike_epaper.py).
+From now on, use the e-Paper version of the Meteobike program called `meteobike_epaper.py` which can be found [here](https://github.com/achristen/Meteobike/blob/master/Code/meteobike_epaper.py).

 Place the file `meteobike_epaper.py` on the Raspberry Pi's desktop.
 Open the file and change on lines 41 - 46 the system-specific information (your Meteobike No, your name, and [calibration coefficients](https://github.com/achristen/Meteobike/tree/master/Sensor-Calibration/2020))